Destiny 2 best PvE weapons for raids, dungeons & Lost Sectors (Season of the Witch)

 Click to enlarge

 For a more powerful option in your Energy slot, Forbearance and Harsh Language are amazing options.
-They are both wave frame grenade launchers, which send a wave of damage across the ground in a wave.
+They are both wave frame grenade launchers, which send a wave of damage across the ground.

 These kinds of grenade launchers are amazing for taking out many smaller enemies at once.
 Harsh Language is a world drop, where Forbearance comes from the Vow of the Disciple raid.